rhel-labs/learn-katacoda/ansible-idm/step2.md

 `ln -s .ansible/collections/ansible_collections/freeipa/ansible_freeipa/ ansible-freeipa`{{execute T1}}

-List the available playbooks in the FreeIPA collection
+The playbooks needed to deploy or undeploy server, replicas and clients are part of the repository and placed in the playbooks folder.
+To list the available playbooks -

 `ls ansible-freeipa/playbooks/`{{execute T1}}